Florida children's home pauses emergency shelter program after youths are charged with attempted murder of deputies - KESQ

 The sheriff’s office on Wednesday released over nine minutes of edited video from the standoff between the deputies and the juveniles at the farm home — footage from body cameras and a helicopter looking down at the scene.

+“Don’t make me do this.
+Don’t do this,” a law enforcement officer, taking cover behind a tree and aiming a gun toward the house, whispers at one point in the footage.

-“She’s pointing the gun.
-She’s pointing the gun behind the trash can,” one officer says in the footage shortly before the deputies open fire.
+At a different point, shortly before deputies open fire, an officer says, “She’s pointing the gun.
+She’s pointing the gun behind the trash can.”

 A string of steps leading to the encounter began Tuesday afternoon, when the boy and the girl were reported to have run away from FUMCH, located in Enterprise, roughly 30 miles north of Orlando, the sheriff’s office said.
 The children evaded police for hours.